adblockplus/libadblockplus-android/README.md

     AdblockWebView webView = (AdblockWebView) findViewById(R.id.main_webview);

-Use `AdblockEngine.setEnabled(boolean enabled)` to enable/disable adblocking for AdblockEngine.
+Use `AdblockEngine.setEnabled(boolean enabled)` to enable/disable ad blocking for AdblockEngine.
 Make sure you update the settings model if you want the new value to be applied after application restart, eg:
 ```
 AdblockSettingsStorage storage = AdblockHelper.get().getStorage();